drashland/website-v2/docs/line/v1.x/2_tutorials/2_creating_a_cli/2_subcommand_clis/2_part_1_entry_points.md

 At the end of this tutorial part, you will have a CLI that will be able to show a help menu and verison.

+Before continuing, create a `deps.ts` file by following the [add Line as a Dependency](/line/v1.x/tutorials/introduction/add-line-as-a-dependency#add-line-as-a-dependency) instructions.

 ## Folder Structure End State

 ```text